-We have over 1300 apprentices, working with over 400 companies across most sectors in our region and this number is growing – in 5 years our apprenticeships have increased from 300 to over 1300 apprentices per year.
+We have over 2000 apprentices, working with over 800 employers across most sectors in our region and this number is growing – in 5 years our apprenticeships have increased from 300 to over 1300 apprentices per year.

 So you want to become an apprentice?
 Or maybe just thinking about the idea?

 Well, there has never been a better time to consider an apprenticeship as that first step towards your career.
 To become an apprentice, will offer you the chance to continue your studies but to also be employed; earning a wage, gaining apprenticeship qualifications and valuable industry experience.

 If you would like to receive weekly updates about our vacancies, you will need to opt in to receiving this information by emailing email@example.com

 We will help you find an employer with a vacancy that suits you.
 Employers come to North Lindsey College because: